launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag.html.markdown

 - `temporary` - (Optional) Specifies whether the flag is a temporary flag.

-- `include_in_snippet` - (Optional) Specifies whether this flag should be made available to the client-side JavaScript SDK.
+- `include_in_snippet` - **Deprecated** (Optional) Specifies whether this flag should be made available to the client-side JavaScript SDK using the client-side Id.
+This value gets its default from your project configuration if not set. `include_in_snippet` is now deprecated.
+Please migrate to `client_side_availability.using_environment_id` to maintain future compatability.

+- `client_side_availability` - (Optional) A block describing whether this flag should be made available to the client-side JavaScript SDK using the client-side Id, mobile key, or both.
+This value gets its default from your project configuration if not set.
+To learn more, read [Nested Client-Side Availability Block](#nested-client-side-availability-block).

 - `custom_properties` - (Optional) List of nested blocks describing the feature flag's [custom properties](https://docs.launchdarkly.com/docs/custom-properties).
 To learn more, read [Nested Custom Properties](#nested-custom-properties).

 ### Nested Variations Blocks